nimiology/stackoverflow-django/README.md

 # stackoverflow-django

-## A Django Rest API which is a LINKEDIN and STACKOVERFLOW clone.
+A Django Rest API which is a LINKEDIN and STACKOVERFLOW clone.

-Not completed